Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

-# [tbd] 1.4 Data types, data structures and algorithms
+# 1.4 Data types, data structures and algorithms

 This section is about how data is represented and stored within different structures, and how different algorithms can be applied to these structures.